ispalliance/api-clients/.docs/README.md

 }
 ```

 You can directly pick one of the **rootquestor** and access his **requestors**.
-This limit by single API.
+This is limited by single API.

 ### Guzzle

 This is very low-level of managing our APIs.
 It's basically only configured
-Guzzle client with credentials to single application.
+Guzzle client with credentials, timeout settings etc for particular application.

 Official documentation for [Guzzle is here](https://guzzle.readthedocs.io/en/latest/quickstart.html).